Hooli-Strike-Team/Group1_Project/README.md

 # Group1_Project

 3308 Project Group 1

-Project Milestone 1: Project Proposal (10 points)

-Create a GitHub repository with all team members as collaborators

-[Make sure to add access for the instructor(s)]
+Project Milestone 1: Project Proposal (10 points) Create a GitHub repository with all team members as collaborators [Make sure to add access for the instructor(s)].
 Create a README.md file for the repository and include the following:

-Project title:
+Project Title:

     Logic Tutor